HOW TO APPLY

 - It is much easier to use a computer (not a phone) to complete the application.

-- You will upload your resume one time.
+- You will upload your resume one time for multiple team applications.
 (File Size Max: 350MB)

-- You will choose and rank the projects you wish to apply for
+- You will choose and rank the teams you wish to apply for

 - For each team you choose to apply to, upload a brief, concise Individual Qualifications